 Campgrounds are open with social distancing and hygiene protocols in place.
 Reservations are required.
 First-come, first-served sites are not available and same-day, drop-in camping is not allowed.
 Group campsites are closed.
-Cabin reservations can be made online or by phone for weekends between April 30 and Dec.
+Cabin reservations can be made online or by phone for weekends through Dec.
 26 (one household per cabin with a 2-night minimum).

 The Regional Parks feature more than 200 year-round campgrounds on the Sonoma Coast and in the heart of Wine Country.

 Amenities may include: